KeepKindling/Baby-Book-Club/README.md

 ## Page Design

 - I used 6 different colors that focused on beige and silver/white backgrounds
-- I used green for text and dark green for headers
+- I used black for text and dark green for headers

 ## Testing